>If the mastodon hadn't gone extinct, we could've had a species of North American elephant

 >we know that it was the paleo-indians but saying that they hunted mammoths, rhinos, horses, etc. into extinction would make certain people butthurt and cause bad PR thus we pretend that it was just a coincidence

 I'm about 100% positive this is why american soientists always lie about the cause of the Pleistocene megafaunal extinctions.
 Ironically, Australia is the only continent where humans destroying the environment has been accepted as truth.
-I'm pretty sure this is because ausfailia is full of shitty sadists and didn't give one red fuck about the abbos before they descended into the woke spiral of the rest of the ~~*west*~~.
+I'm pretty sure this is because ausfailia is full of shitty sadists and didn't give one red frick about the abbos before they descended into the woke spiral of the rest of the ~~*west*~~.

 And of course the reason yuropoors claim they didn't do it is because they're arrogant fools who claim they never did anything wrong ever.
 It's all politics.